-The Weatherization and Intergovernmental Programs Office (WIPO) collaborates with state and local governments, Indian tribes, and overseas U.S. territories to leverage resources to achieve near-term and measurable reductions in overall energy use, improvements in energy efficiency, growth in renewable energy capacity, and expanded economic opportunities.
+The Weatherization and Intergovernmental Programs Office (WIP) collaborates with state and local governments, Indian tribes, and overseas U.S. territories to leverage resources to achieve near-term and measurable reductions in overall energy use, improvements in energy efficiency, growth in renewable energy capacity, and expanded economic opportunities.

-For decades, WIPO has laid a foundation for state and local clean energy programs achievements.
+For decades, WIP has laid a foundation for state and local clean energy programs achievements.
 Through the State Energy Program, for example, the U.S. Department of Energy (DOE) supports a baseline of energy efficiency activities in all 50 states and in U.S. territories.
 And through the Weatherization Assistance Program, DOE supports the most effective U.S. energy efficiency program to serve low-income families.

 Under the 2009 Recovery Act, Congress allocated more than $11 billion to state and local energy programs that could quickly create jobs and stimulate the economy during recession.
 In 2014, as these projects conclude, we will hear many success stories about how state and local governments leveraged these funds to advance the clean energy economy.